 Years later, baseball writer Rob Neyer began tracking these moves in a historical database, and one of his readers termed the maneuvers “Waxahachie Swaps.”
 Richards, who also made these swaps twice as Baltimore Orioles manager, was known as the Wizard of Waxahachie (Texas).

-An overflow crowd of more than 52,000 jammed Comiskey Park to watch the White Sox hammer the Cubs, 11-1, in the annual “Boys Benefit Game.”
+An overflow crowd of 52,712 jammed Comiskey Park to watch the White Sox hammer the Cubs, 11-1, in the annual “Boys Benefit Game.”

-The Sox, who were the visiting team that night, hit four home runs including back-to-back-to-back shots in the third inning.
+The Sox, who played as the “visiting” team that night, hit four home runs, including back-to-back-to-back shots in the third inning.
 The home runs were hit by Ron Hansen, Tommy McCraw and Jerry McNertney.
 Floyd Robinson also had a home run.

-White Sox pitcher Jack McDowell fired the first shutout for the home team at new Comiskey Park, when he blanked the Mariners, 4-0.
+White Sox pitcher Jack McDowell fired the first shutout for the home team at new Comiskey Park, blanking the Mariners, 4-0.
 Jack was masterful on the day, and carried a no-hitter into the eighth inning.
 He’d end up with a three-hitter, and seven strikeouts.

 With the White Sox trailing the Houston Astros, 9-2, in the eighth inning at U.S. Cellular Field, second baseman Tadahito Iguchi hit a three-run home run to narrow the deficit to 9-5.
 In the ninth inning, Iguchi connected again, this time for a grand slam to tie the game.

 The Sox lost the game in the 13th inning, but Iguchi set a franchise record, as the White Sox had hit grand slams in three consecutive days.
-Scott Podsednik hit a grand slam two days earlier, and Joe Crede hit one the day before.
+Scott Podsednik hit a grand slam two days earlier, and Joe Crede did so the day before.